You are here

 The programme can also support businesses by signposting them to:

-In the meantime, we would encourage all businesses interested in our Social Contract programme to register their interest with OxLEP Skills via the below programme form.
+We encourage all businesses interested in our Social Contract programme to register their interest with OxLEP Skills by completing our Business Support Tool, which takes around 7 minutes.

 We have a deep understanding of Oxfordshire businesses and their skills requirements.
 We do this by: